rhagarty/techxchange-instanton-lab/README.md

 ![ocp-cli-login](images/ocp-cli-login.png)

-Press `Display Token` and copy the top command.
+Press `Display Token` and copy the `Log in with this token` command.

 ![ocp-cli-token](images/ocp-cli-token.png)